Mr. Big Is Allegedly Still Being A Wasteman In The New "Sex And The City" Reboot

 "THRILLED to welcome @therealsararamirez, @NicoleAriParker, Karen Pittman and Sarita Choudhury to #AndJustLikeThat," Parker captioned a photoset of her new co-stars on Instagram.
 "Can’t wait to work with these brilliant actors who bring so much talent, humor and excitement to our ensemble."

 Regardless of how Carrie and Big's story plays out at the end of the day, true SATC fans are just happy to see the characters back on their screens again — even if they're embroiled in a bitter battle over assets.
-Maybe that drama will distract them from the missing piece of the puzzle.
+(Maybe that drama will distract them from the missing piece of the puzzle.)